amelielemay/Lemay-et-al-EVs-Air-Quality/README.md

-# lemay-evs-data
+# Lemay-et-al-EVs-Air-Quality
-Code Scripts for "Observational Evidence of the of Electric Vehicles on Impact Local Air Quality in the United States"
+Data and code Scripts for "Observational Evidence of the of Electric Vehicles on Impact Local Air Quality in the United States" by A.C.
+Lemay, D.L.
+Plata, and M.A.
+Zondlo.
+Chat GPT was queried for several lines of R code for data formatting and plotting.

-CONTACT
-	Name: Amélie Lemay
-	Institution: Massachusetts Institute of Technology
-	Email: alemay@mit.edu

-DATASET INFORMATION
+*Data and code scripts will be made available upon acceptance for publication.*

+# Dataset Information

-Datasets for each of the following variables were retrieved from the sources listed under 'SOURCES'.
+Datasets for each of the following variables were retrieved from the sources listed under 'Sources'.

 1. Air Pollution (1)
 2. Emissions (2)